App Sandbox Quick Start

 Build and run the app.

 The intended webpage now displays in the app.
-In addition, there are no new App Sandbox violation messages in Console.

 This chapter has shown how to use entitlements to enable App Sandbox and request resource access for a simple example app, but this is only a start.
 For a real app, you additionally code sign your app with a distribution identity before you can distribute it.
 When you begin to access the file system, you work within your container directories.
 When files are brought into your sandbox by the user through natural interactions like drag and drop, you create security-scoped bookmarks to maintain persistent access to these files over time.
 As your app grows in complexity, you introduce privilege separation to implement even finer grained resource control.
 Together, these techniques offer a means to contain damage if the worst happens.